VPawan88/VERILOG/ASIC DESIGN FLOW.md

 - Iterations performed until no errors remain
 - **Outputs**: Gate-level netlist and SDC constraints file
-- These outputs serve as inputs to Physical Design stage
+- These outputs serve as inputs to Physical Design stage STA and DFT can be performed after this.

 ### 8. Physical Design
-Converts gate-level netlist to GDS (Graphical Database Stream) - transistor-level layout format for manufacturing
+Converts gate-level netlist to GDS (Graphics Data System) - transistor-level layout format for manufacturing

 **Physical Design Steps:**
 - Design import
 - Floorplanning
 - Power planning
+- Placement
 - Clock Tree Synthesis (CTS)
 - Routing with optimization at each stage